And the Angel of the Lord appeared to him, and said to him, “The Lord is with you, you mighty man of valor!”

 Matthew 12:20 (WEB)

-That means anyone who is spiritually weak or unimpressive in any way, is not beyond His care or help.
+That means no one who is spiritually weak or unimpressive in any way is beyond His care or help.
 He won’t cast them aside.
-And if Jesus won’t cast the Gideon’s of the world aside then He won’t cast you or me aside either.
+And if Jesus won’t cast the Gideons of the world aside, then He won’t cast you or me aside either.

 The nature of the Lord is so far above such small-mindedness.
 He does not belittle His children.
 God doesn’t even belittle wicked people.
-He simply tells the truth about sin and life –
+He simply tells the truth about sin and life.
+(Romans 6:23)

 God loves us, and when we read the story of Jesus, we see encouragement from Him during His walk on Earth.
 You never see disdain.

-Now, Jesus may have used irony for a moment.
-That would have been to help Gideon.
-Gideon is, after all, hiding and afraid.
-But not for long.
-And Jesus knew that.
+Jesus may have used irony briefly to highlight Gideon’s weakness.
+After all, Gideon is hiding and afraid, but not for long, and Jesus knew that.

 The very presence of Jesus was just what Gideon needed.
 And that was what Gideon got.
 And yes!
 Jesus showed up in the Old Testament!